Monterey Bay DUI and Criminal Defense Firm

 The punishment for a third offense DUI usually results in substantial jail time from 120 to 365 days.

-Jail time varies from county to county and from judge to judge.
+Jail time varies from county to county and from a judge to judge.
 Please contact me if you are concerned about jail time.
 There are alternatives to jail.

 Many people accused of a DUI get confused.
 The police often misinform people about their rights.
 If you are accused of refusing a chemical test after being arrested for a DUI, it increases the penalties in the criminal case and can mean the loss of your driver's license for a year.
 If this happened to you, you will need a good lawyer to go to bat for you